 The purpose of this study is to determine if sociobiological theories are useful in studying deviant behavior.
 Due to sociobiology being a field that has only recently been developed, there is little research regarding the overlap between criminology and sociobiology.
 Using forcible rape as the conduit of research, this study examined if and how sociobiology stressors contributed to the General Strain Theory.
 Specifically, this research answered the question, "Were sociobiological fitness stressors present in convicted rapists prior to the offense(s)?"
 Using secondary source data, a content analysis was performed on five separate case studies to qualitatively assess what, if any, sociobiological fitness stressors were present in convicted rapists.
 Results show that four of the five case studies do in fact have sociobiological stressors lending strength to the General Strain Theory in first time convicted rapists.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Hetterle, Lorinda R., "Examining Sociobiological Fitness Traits in Conjunction with the General Strain Theory in Convicted Rapists" (2012).
-All Regis University Theses.
+Regis University Student Publications.
 249.